vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

 means preventing people from learning from each other, and thus makes the CL world evolving slower.
 Or people quitting, or simply be very surprised and not staying here.
 Indeed, it's a negative feeling to see that.
-Why did Xach close the thread ?
+Why did Zach close the thread ?
 Is he bored of this discussion ?
 He can ignore it.
 Bored of being asked that ?
 It's a recurrent question in reddit and in blogs.
 But this issue is the only mention of the subject on Quicklisp's website and